ayechan-maung/ayechan-maung/README.md

 Mobile Developer
 ----------------

-I've been learning code for over 4 years, I started with HTML, CSS, and JS then I figured out Dart programming language and was keen on it, So I became a flutter developer.
-Now, I am almost 3 years of experience in the mobile development field.
+Learn and improve.

-* 🌍  I'm based in Naypyitaw, Myanmar
+* 🌍  I'm from Naypyitaw, Myanmar
 * ✉️  You can contact me at [ayechanmaung522022@gmail.com](mailto:ayechanmaung522022@gmail.com)
 * 🚀  I'm currently working on [Secure Link](http://securelinkmm.com)
-* 🧠  I'm learning DSA, iOS development.
 * 🤝  I'm open to collaborating on remote projects.
 * ⚡  Learning and implementation is my daily routine.